<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 Meanwhile, popular tools like Splunk offer top-notch telemetry for large organizations.
 Observability in Splunk is powered by comprehensive logging, full-fidelity tracing, and real-time streaming analytics.
 It can also support security initiatives by providing usage and access management.

 To support your data observability tool, StrongDM offers expanded visibility into user activities and access.
-This Dynamic Access Management (DAM) Platform provides exceptional monitoring and visibility capabilities into how users are accessing and using your data.
-While observability tools offer tunnel vision of the objects in your tech stack, DAM expands the scope to the people in your tech stack — which is where cybersecurity issues begin and end.
+This Zero Trust Privileged Access Management (PAM) Platform provides exceptional monitoring and visibility capabilities into how users are accessing and using your data.
+While observability tools offer tunnel vision of the objects in your tech stack, ZeroTrust PAM expands the scope to the people in your tech stack — which is where cybersecurity issues begin and end.

 When searching for the right observability tool, always start by confirming that the tool provides logs, metrics, and traces.
 From there, look for storage that offers long retention periods and fast retrieval for auditing.
 Finally, make sure your tool is easy to use, including supporting visuals, so your team can quickly review and troubleshoot issues.